yhhhli/APoT_Quantization/README.md

 ## Change Log

 + May 16 2020: New quantization function, checkpoints for ImageNet, and slides for brief introduction.
++ May 17 2020: Add implementation for calibrated gradients in 2-bit weight quantization and grad scale.

 ## Installation